 Swing arm oil

-Here is a very easy way to add the oil to the drive shaft.
-It is faster and more accurate than any other method that I know of.
+Here is an easy way to add the oil to the drive shaft.
+It is faster and more accurate than any other method that I know.
 Buy a plastic funnel that has just the right size tapered end.
 It should sort of “screw” into the threads of the filler hole.
 That will seal off the air.
-Pour the oil into the funnel and it will just sit there, due to the air lock.
+Pour the measured oil into the funnel, and it will just sit there due to the airlock.
 Squeeze the rubber boot.
-That will force air out of the swing arm and you will observe bubbles in the oil.
+That will force air out of the swingarm, and you will observe bubbles in the oil.
 When you release the boot, it will expand and suck the oil into the swing arm.
-Repeat a few times as necessary.
-Since you are adding a measured amount, you need not waste time trying to observe any level.
+Repeat as necessary.
+Since you are adding a measured amount, you need not waste time trying to observe an oil level.

-Always drain the oil from the drive shaft (swing arm) into a measured beaker and record the amount in your journal.
+Always drain the oil from the drive shaft swingarm into a measuring beaker and record the amount in your journal.
 This will become important over time.
-The only three places that the oil can go is into the final drive, the transmission (if the seal is in backwards) or leak out onto the ground.
+The only three places that the oil can go are into the final drive, the transmission (if the seal is in backward), or leak out onto the ground.
 Most leaks will be visible at the drain plug or the boot.
-The drain and filler plugs are prone to getting striped out in the /5 and later.
-Tighten them only very little.
-It only holds the oil in, nothing more.
-A crush ring can be reused if it still looks good.
-We replaced them in the shop only because of liability.
-On our own machines we seldom replaced them.

 Checking the /2 BMW motorcycle drive shaft bolts